 One of my favorite ways to eat avocado is with chocolate.
 The first time I ever heard of avocado chocolate pudding I thought the chef was crazy and that it would be terrible.
 Boy, was I wrong!
-Thanks to a generous half cup cocoa providing plenty of chocolate flavor, the avocado is undetectable in this pudding except for its smooth, creamy texture.
-The key to using avocado in pudding is to make sure you completely puree it, so that there are no undesirable lumps of avocado in your pudding.–Elizabeth Nyland
+Thanks to a generous half cup cocoa providing plenty of chocolate flavor, the avocado is undetectable in this pudding except for its smooth, creamy texture.–Elizabeth Nyland

 LC Dairy-Free, Gluten-Free, Paleo-Friendly, And Vegan (Shall We Go On?)
 Note